Multi-Layer Die Cut Parts: Production Challenges, Risks and OEM Solutions

 • Delamination

-Material compatibility should be evaluated before production begins.
+Material compatibility should be evaluated before production begins to avoid costly mistakes in custom die cut parts.

 Challenge 2: Registration Accuracy